MonoidMusician/blog/sources/parser_applications.md

 4. Parsing: Find an unambiguous parse tree for all inputs that belong to the grammar, and errors for inputs that do not belong to the grammar.

     Weʼre talking about parsing it to the level that you can run a compiler or interpreter.
+    It would look like a function `String -> Either Error AST`.
-    This is the most work obviously, since it incorporates recognition but needs to be unambiguous and actually produce a parse tree.
+    This is the most difficult, since it incorporates recognition but needs to be unambiguous and actually produce a parse tree.

 ## Generating from a grammar